MatteoSerafino/Python-Networks/README.md

 These is a short overview of Complex Networks on Python and a guide for beginners users to the basic steeps are needed when someone is dealing with a network.
-This is done in two different parts:
+Here you can find the following jupyter notebooks:
 1)part_1_Networks_and_Python.ipynb
 2)part_2_Networks_and_Python.ipynb